Pre-Practicum Health & Safety Requirements Form FAQs

 - Standard First Aid

-- CPR level C or HCP (depending on program of study)
+- CPR level C or HCP or BLS or ACLS (depending on program of study)

-Provincially, with the concerns of a potential pandemic, the workforce in health care organizations or persons who are providing care are required to complete Mask fit testing.
+Provincially, with the concerns of a potential pandemic, the workforce in health care organizations or persons who are providing care are required to complete respirator fit testing.

 - How long will it take me to complete the pre-practicum health forms (Forms A, B, C, D, E)?